wayke-se/components-react-example/README.md

 * Adding the entire React framework will be heavy and affect the loading time of the non-react website
 * Make sure to configure the webpack build step according to your own requirements, so that the final build is production ready (i.e. we don't take responsibility of that)
+* In this example the project is bundled with Webpack, however you can use other bundler like Rollup or Parcel
+* `theme.css` is not referenced inside `index.html` because it's imported inside index.(js/ts) and bundled up with the javascript.

 ## Prerequisites